stentorium/stentor/packages/stentor-handler-factory/README.md

 ## stentor-handler-factory

-The Handler factory for :mega: stentor
+The Handler factory for 📣 stentor